ABCD-ReproNim/exercises/week_7/week_7_year_2_quiz.md

 **Question 1**

-1) Which general parameters were considered when deciding which culture and environment factors to include in the ABCD Study (select all that apply)?
+1) Which general parameters were considered when deciding which friends, family, and community factors to include in the ABCD Study (select all that apply)?

 - [ ] Being a component in the PhenX toolkit
 - [ ] Time to administer